 a.
-Make sure the lock indicator is in unlocked position.
-To pull out a disk tray, press the carrier open button.
+Make sure the Lock Groove is in unlocked position.
+Press the button and the Drive Carrier handle will flip open.

-- b.
+b.
 Pull out an empty disk tray.
-Pull the lever handle outwards to remove the carrier from the enclosure. - c.
+Pull the handle outwards to remove the carrier from the enclosure.

+c.
 Place the hard drive in the disk tray.
+Make sure the holes of the disk tray align with the holes of the hard drive.